 Your customers won’t churn if you treat them like your primary target customers.
 When you collect data on both your existing customers and potential customers, you can focus on customers that will less likely to churn.

 Is this possible?
 Of course, it is.
 You need to apply algorithms, which can compare the characteristics and features of your customers to your potential customers.
 For instance, customers with similar characteristics are probably those who want to use your product.

 They will find it interesting and thus stick around with it.
 Next, you need to focus on segmentation, which by now has become important for you.
 Each customer segment will allow you to determine distinct features, which will help you easily identify your next customers.

-How to create predictive models for customer churn?
-The best way to do it is by using machine learning and artificial intelligence-based algorithms.
+The best way to do customer churn prediction is by using machine learning and artificial intelligence-based algorithms.
 You can analyze data using different forms of analytics – such as predictive analytics to look at the association among different metrics.

 If you want to create sophisticated customer churn prediction strategies, you can predictive analytics because it allows you to predict the future.
 Remember, this is done based on looking at past datasets – to determine what your customers may like or dislike.
 This way, you are one step forward in reducing churn rates.

 Sometimes, while creative predictive models, you might feel overwhelmed by a large number of variables.
 Often, it is difficult to manage and analyze all variables simultaneously.

 No matter if you highly skillful data analysts, most of the time, you will face problems because looking at data manually can be troublesome and time-consuming.
 To creative predictive models of customer churn, the best solution is to rely on machine learning algorithms, which can accurately and quickly uncover the reasons why your customers are churning or why they still like your product.